Muhammad-AbuSenna/Event-Rgistration-Bot/README.md

 My project was built upon the concept of **Dispatcher** and **Performer** model so let us discuss what technologies they are built with and how to configure them to make the project be able function.

+# **Important**:

+This was a brief description of the project; you need to read the **Project Aspects - Event Registration Bot.pdf** file for full documentation and configuration of the project.